+224. There are government programs that help people pay for heating their homes during the winter season.
+This assistance can be received directly by the household or it can be paid directly to the electric or gas company, fuel

 dealer, or landlord.
-Did this household receive this type of assistance during the previous winter season--that is, November 1, 1989 through March 31, 1990 Yes 1
+Did this household receive this type of assistance during the previous winter season--that is, November 1, 1989 through March 31, 1990/during the winter in the year before (his/her)death?

+Yes 1

 No 2